 For information on walking groups click here.

-Church Stretton, Bishop’s Castle, Cleobury Mortimer, Knighton, Wellington and most recently Much Wenlock have been designated “Walkers are Welcome” towns.
+Church Stretton, Bishop’s Castle, Clun, Cleobury Mortimer, Knighton, Wellington and most recently Much Wenlock have been designated “Walkers are Welcome” towns.
 This highlights the excellent facilities on offer for walkers.
 All have a variety of waymarked walks and leaflets, which will guide you into the surrounding countryside.
-If you want company on your walk, why not join the annual Church Stretton Walking Festival or Bishop’s Castle Walking Festival which are both held in June.
+If you want company on your walk, why not join the annual Church Stretton Walking Festival held in June or Bishop’s Castle Walking Festival in May.

 The five Shropshire Hills Walkers are Welcome towns – Bishop’s Castle, Church Stretton, Cleobury Mortimer, Much Wenlock and Wellington – have come together to produce a Walkers are Welcome booklet to promote Walkers are Welcome in the Shropshire Hills.
 The publication was funded by the Walking for Wellbeing LEADER project.